 CHP follows up on cluster of Candida auris carrier cases

-The CHP received notification from the Hospital Authority on May 9, 22, and 24 respectively that three residents (one male and two females) of that RCHE, who were admitted to Princess Margaret Hospital or Yan Chai Hospital (YCH), were confirmed to have carried Candida auris upon testing.
-The trio with underlying illnesses, aged between 73 and 93, have no symptoms of infection.
-Two of them have been discharged.
+The CHP received notification from the Hospital Authority on July 6 and 18 that two residents of that RCHE, involving an 82-year-old male and a 61-year-old female, who were admitted to Caritas Medical Centre earlier, were confirmed to have carried Candida auris upon testing.
+The duo with underlying illnesses, have no symptoms of infection.
+One of them has been discharged.

-Upon receiving the notification, the CHP conducted follow-up epidemiological investigation against the RCHE including carrying out contact tracing and screening for contacts.
-It was found that a 78-year-old male resident, who had multiple admissions to YCH from November last year to January this year, has earlier been confirmed to have carried Candida auris upon testing.
-He is now in a stable condition and was discharged.
-The CHP is now investigating the infection source of the cluster and carrying out contact tracing and screening.
+Upon receiving the notification, the CHP conducted a follow-up epidemiological investigation of the RCHE.
+It was found that a 79-year-old female, who was admitted to Wong Tai Sin Hospital in April this year, was earlier confirmed to have carried Candida auris upon testing.
+She was discharged in May and has resided in the RCHE since then.
+She is in stable condition.
+The CHP also conducted contact tracing and screening, and the test results yesterday (July 31) revealed that no additional carrier case has been identified.
+The CHP is now investigating the infection source of the cluster.
 The possibility of transmission in the RCHE is not ruled out.